JamesOdera/instaapp/README.md

 ## Decription
 this is an instagram app clone developed so that users can be able to create their accounts to start using by uploading images

+## Prerequisites
+Things you need to install the software.

+- python3.6.7

+## Things you can do

+- Sign in to the application to start using.

+- Upload your pictures to the application.

+- See your profile.

+- Edit your Profile incase you need to change it

 ## Technologies Used